The Case of the Mysterious Citations: MYSTERIOUS CITATIONS

-Figure~\ref{fig:errors2025} shows citation errors found within the 2025 proceedings of the four analyzed conferences.
-Both rephrased titles and mysterious citations were found in all four conference proceedings, with the fraction of papers in which they were found ranging from under 2\% of papers to nearly 6\%. \textbf{In every proceedings that we examined, there are \emph{published} papers that include citations to papers for which we were able to find no evidence of existence.} In most of the papers in which a mysterious citation was found, one or a small number of citations had severe errors.
-However, in one paper, over half of the citations did not exist at the cited location and we were unable to locate the cited titles through Google searches.
+Figure~\ref{fig:errors2025} shows the percentage of papers with mysterious citations across the proceedings.
+Both rephrased titles and fully mysterious citations were found in all four conference proceedings, with the fraction of papers in which they were found ranging from under 2\% of papers to nearly 6\%. \textbf{In every proceedings that we examined, there are \emph{published} papers that include citations to papers for which we were able to find no evidence of existence.} In most of the papers in which a mysterious citation was found, one or a small number of citations were found to be mysterious.
+However, in one paper, over half of the citations contained either rephrased titles or were fully mysterious. \textbf{In total, 13 of the 353 published papers were found to contain a total of 38 mysterious citations.} Five of these papers were published in the two analyzed A-ranked conferences.